• Skip to primary navigation

 Home » Brownies & Bars

-Ingredients for gluten free brownies on a marble table.
+Ingredients for gluten free brownies on a marble counter.

 • Dark Chocolate - I like to use Scharffenberger 62% chocolate bars for baking.
 You can also use regular baker's chocolate.
 Just check the ingredients to ensure it's gluten free and dairy free (if needed).

 • Vegan Butter - I use Country Crock Plant butter in this recipe.
 Another vegan butter or coconut oil will work fine, just avoid margarine.
-If you’re not dairy free, regular butter can be substituted in the same measure.
+If you're not dairy free, use unsalted butter in the same measure.

-• Gluten Free 1-to-1 Flour Blend - I use Bob’s Red Mill brand for all of my baking.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour blend for all of my baking.
 You can use another brand, but be sure that it includes xanthan gum or you will need to add it.

-• Light Brown Sugar and White Sugar - We’re using a combination of two sugars for flavor and moistness.
+• Light Brown Sugar and Granulated Sugar - We're using a combination of two sugars for flavor and moistness.
+If you want, you can substitute coconut sugar for one or both.

 • Unsweetened Cocoa Powder - Ensure you're using a gluten free cocoa powder.
 I like Hershey's brand, which is available at most stores.